benrees-git/webhid-scales/README.md

 **Weight Input Element Iframe** | If the Weight Input Element is contained within an iFrame then you must specifiy the id of that Iframe.
 **Scale Model** | The make/model of the scale.
 **Weight Measurement Units** | Should match the configuration of your scales.
-**Decimalise Weight** | for imperial measurement units, this option controls if the output shoudl be lbs:oz (e.g. 5:8 lbs/oz) or if it should be converted into a decimal (e.g. 5.5 lbs).
+**Decimalise Weight** | For imperial measurement units, this option controls if the output should be lbs:oz (e.g. 5:8 lbs/oz) or if it should be converted into a decimal (e.g. 5.5 lbs).

 ### Application Configuration Examples